DarinJoshua-dev/Shopment/README.md

 ### Shopment is a unified eCommerce prototype site with conversational AI & related other integrated features to enhance customer experience

-Shopment has an intuitive UI which uses an unified approach to make conversational AI a part of the User/Customer Experience created using IBM Watson Assistant and Bootstrap.
+Shopment has an intuitive UI which uses an unified approach to make conversational AI a part of the User/Customer Experience created using IBM Watson Assistant and Html, Css, Javascript, Jquery, Bootstrap.

 ## Contributors: